-Top-notch estate planners must acquire not only technical expertise (for example, in tax law, decedents’ estates, employee benefits, and charitable giving), but also the client-relations skills that are essential to this individualized area of practice.
+Top-notch estate planning professionals must acquire not only technical expertise, but also the client-relations skills that are essential to this individualized area of practice.
 Adjunct faculty, all leading experts in their fields, draw on their wealth of practical experience to equip our students with these skills.

-- Income Taxation of Trusts, Estates and Beneficiaries;
+- Income Taxation of Trusts, Estates and Beneficiaries (Fall semester, 2 credits)

 To learn more about the Certificate in Estate Planning, please contact:

 Office of Graduate Programs